https://www.subbuskitchen.com

 • Finally add salt.

 • Grind everything to a smooth but thick paste.
-Add few tbsp of water while grinding only if required.
+Add few tablespoon of water while grinding only if required.

 Tempering

-• Heat 1 tbsp of oil in a pan.
+• Heat 1 tablespoon of oil in a pan.
 When the oil is hot, add mustard seeds and allow it to sputter.

 • Then tear the curry leaves and add it to the pan.
 Mix once.
 Switch off the flame.